Landau Hamiltonian with Gaussian white noise potential and the asymptotic of its bottom of spectrum: Introduction

-As our first main result, we will construct the operator \eqref{eq:Landau} on any bounded open box with Gaussian white noise potential $V=\xi$ and with any magnetic vector potential $\bA$ in the class $\cC_{\mathrm{loc}}^{1-\kappa}(\R^2;\R^2)$ of locally $(1-\kappa)$-Hölder functions, for all $\kappa > 0$ sufficiently small.
+As our first main result, we will construct the operator \eqref{eq:Landau} on any bounded open box with Gaussian white noise potential $V=\xi$ and with any magnetic vector potential $\bA$ in the class $\cC_{\mathrm{loc}}^{1-\kappa}(\R^2;\R^2)$ of locally $(1-\kappa)$-Hölder functions, for all $\kappa \in (0, \frac12)$.
 The construction proposed here does not rely on advanced singular SPDE theories such as regularity structures or paracontrolled distributions, but instead uses the exponential transformation trick first introduced in \cite{HL15}.
-Additionally, we utilise the Hille-Yosida theory to extract the desired operator from the solution theory of parabolic SPDEs, an idea somewhat similar to the full space case considered in \cite{HL24}.
-As in the previously cited works, the construction is carried out in the \emph{renormalisation} sense.
-Specifically, we fix a compactly supported function $\rho \in C^\infty_c(\R^2)$, define the mollifier sequence $\rho_\eps = \eps^{-d}\rho(\cdot/\eps)$, and consider the regularized noise $\xi^{(\eps)} = \rho_\eps * \xi$.
+Additionally, we utilise the Hille--Yosida theory to extract the desired operator from the solution theory of parabolic SPDEs.
+Let us mention that each of the two ingredients of our construction has appeared separately in the literature: the exponential transformation was employed in the Dirichlet-form construction of \cite{MvZ25}, and the extraction of the operator from its semigroup in \cite{HL26}; their combination, however, appears to be new, and it is this combination that keeps the whole construction elementary.
+As in the previously cited works, the construction is carried out in the sense of \emph{renormalisation}.
+Specifically, we fix a compactly supported, radially symmetric function $\rho \in C^\infty_c(\R^2)$, define the mollifier sequence $\rho_\eps = \eps^{-d}\rho(\cdot/\eps)$, and consider the regularised noise $\xi^{(\eps)} = \rho_\eps \ast \xi$.
 With the renormalisation constant $C^{(\eps)}$ defined in Section \ref{sec:Q}, we take the regularised operator \begin{equ} H_\eps := (i\nabla + \bA)^2 + \xi^{(\eps)} + C^{(\eps)}\;, \end{equ} which is well-defined and self-adjoint on any bounded open box $B$ with zero Dirichlet boundary condition.
-We are now ready to state our first main result. \begin{theorem} For $\kappa \in (0, 1/4)$, let $\bA \in \cC^{1-\kappa}_{\mathrm{loc}}(\R^2; \R^2)$.
+We are now ready to state our first main result. \begin{theorem} For $\kappa \in (0, 1/2)$, let $\bA \in \cC^{1-\kappa}_{\mathrm{loc}}(\R^2; \R^2)$.
 Fix a bounded open box $B \subset \R^2$.
-Then, there exists a random operator $H$ on $L^2(B; \C)$ which, almost surely, satisfies the zero Dirichlet boundary condition and is self-adjoint.
-Moreover,
+Then, there exists a random operator $H$ on $L^2(B; \C)$ which, almost surely, satisfies the zero Dirichlet boundary condition and is self-adjoint, and is such that

 This operator $H$ is therefore regarded as a realisation of the formal expression $(i\nabla + \bA)^2 + \xi$.

 Furthermore, almost surely, the random operator $H$ has compact resolvent, and hence its spectrum is pure point and consists of eigenvalues